kubedb/docs/docs/guides/ignite/scaling/horizontal-scaling/horizontal-scaling.md

 Here,

-- `spec.databaseRef.name` specifies that we are performing horizontal scaling operation on `pp-horizontal` ignite.
+- `spec.databaseRef.name` specifies that we are performing horizontal scaling operation on ignite.
 - `spec.type` specifies that we are performing `HorizontalScaling` on our ignite.
 - `spec.horizontalScaling.replicas` specifies the desired replicas after scaling.